gubriyeeel/student-management-console-app/README.md

 # Student Management App

-This is a simple student management app built on console.
+This is a simple student management app built on console to demonstrate and teach my friends Python.
 It allows users to add, edit, view and delete student records.

 ## Usage